typhoon93/typhoon93/README.md

 >* **Frontend**: Javascript, CSS, HTML
 >* **PHP**: Symfony

+The below description is outdated, so check my linkedin for my up-to date situation: https://www.linkedin.com/in/tayfunaliosman/

 -🔭 I’m _currently working_ on **AiArtificer**, an AI assisted automatic content generator.
 By the time you are reading this, I might have decided to make the project public, so checking https://aiartificer.com/ is worth a shot!
 >* **Functionalities**:
 >	* Generates: